domarp-j/react-testing/PITCHME.md

 +++

-This it not a hard & fast rule - this is just an ideal to strive for.
+Separating components into Logical & Presentational components is not a hard & fast rule.
+It's just an ideal to strive for.

 ---

 ### I Have Smart & Dumb Components - Now What?

-Now we think about testing!
+Now we are in a good place to think about testing!

 Note:
 Or at least you've tried to separate them as much as possible.

+---

+### Unit vs Integration

+- Unit: Testing the functionality and behavior of a **single** component
+- Integration: Testing the functionality and behavior of **multiple** components as they interact with one another

+Note:
+These are my personal definitions of unit & integration tests in React.

 +++

+### Unit vs Integration

+- Unit: Testing the functionality and behavior of a **single** component
+  - Presentational, or "dumb" components
+- Integration: Testing the functionality and behavior of **multiple** components as they interact with one another
+  - Logical/container, or "smart" components

++++

+Differentiating between smart and dumb components has made it easy for us to determine what type of tests to run for each component.

+Note:
+This is a good start, but let's keep digging to really understand the React testing mentality.

 ---

-### The React Testing Mentality: Component Contracts
+### Component Contracts

 +++